検索

 SHARE

-In Conversation – Pioneers in Business Vol.22
+In Conversation Vol.22

 This regular feature sees Yoshinori Sakuno—active in various business ventures as the founder of cross-cultural marketing company doq®, and the chairperson of Nichigo Press—in conversation with various important personalities to discuss all things business.
 In this edition, he sits down with the aptly referred to “Entrepreneur of the Resort Revival,” CEO of Hoshino Resorts, Yoshiharu Hoshino.